flisowna/flisowna/README.md

 - English
 - Italian
 - French
-- (Certified Meta Front-End Developer Professional, coursera.org)
+- (Certified Meta Front-End and Back-End Developer Professional, coursera.org)

 ## More Than Just a Coder (aka "Things I Also Do")
 - Architecture and Urban Development
 - Sustainability
-- Climbing, Swing Dancing

 ## Want to Know More?
 References available if you're curious enough to ask!